sfshaw/bootcamp357/mod2/README.md

     #endif

 This one looks a bit funkier. `#ifndef`, `#define`, and `#endif` are preprocessor directives.
 The Preprocessor will be covered in module 3.
-The specific use of preprocessor direcives are a guard pattern that prevents multiple instances of `hello.h` from being compiled at once.
+The specific use of preprocessor directives are a guard pattern that prevents multiple instances of `hello.h` from being compiled at once.

-The function signature, declares the existance of the `hello()` function.
+The function signature, declares the existence of the `hello()` function.
 The body of the function is not here.
 It's like taking a selfie.

 `hello.c`